-When preparing to cook with enoki mushrooms, simply rinse and cut the stems off.
-With enokis, it’s easy to tell how much to cut off.
+- Rinse and trim the ends off your mushrooms.
 Just cut off the portion of the stem that is a bit harder (and may be slightly discolored), where the thin stems meet in a single stalk.

 - Separate the thin, spindly strands by gently pulling on them.

-Then, in a small bowl, I combine a tablespoon of sake, a tablespoon of miso paste, a tablespoon of soy sauce and a half teaspoon of vegetable oil – and mix until the miso has dissolved.
+- In a small bowl, combine a tablespoon of sake, a tablespoon of miso paste, a tablespoon of soy sauce and a half teaspoon of vegetable oil – and mix until the miso has dissolved.

-Finally, I just fold and crimp the ends so the entire packet of mushrooms and sauce is self contained – and stick it in the oven at 400ºF for between 15-20 minutes.
+- Fold and crimp the ends of the foil so the entire packet of mushrooms and sauce is self contained – and stick it in the oven at 400ºF for between 15-20 minutes.

 - Serve hot as a savory side dish, or as a topping for plain Japanese rice – or even mixed inside a yummy pasta dish.